martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 	; context save registers to be used
 	ST R7, TOUPPER_R7
 	ST R2, TOUPPER_R2
-	LD R2, TO_UPPER_ADD ; store conversion constant into R2 for calculation usage
+	LD R2, TO_UPPER_ADD ; store conversion difference into R2 for calculation usage
-	NOT R2, R2 ; negate
-	ADD R2, R2, #1
+	NOT R2, R2 ; negate conversion difference to be used as an operand in subtraction logic ADD R2, R2, #1

 TO_UPPER_CONVERT

-	JSR ISLOWER ; checks if provided character is lowercased BRz TO_UPPER_EXIT ; if not lowercased, exit subroutine ADD R0, R0, R2 ; convert character hex to uppercase otherwise
+	JSR ISLOWER ; checks if provided character is lowercased AND R0, R0, R0 ; update condition codes incase if character was updated to 0 BRz TO_UPPER_EXIT ; if not lowercased, exit subroutine ADD R0, R0, R2 ; convert character hex to uppercase otherwise

 TO_UPPER_EXIT
 	; context restore registers used
 	LD R7, TOUPPER_R7
-	LD, R2, TOUPPER_R2
+	LD R2, TOUPPER_R2
 	RET ; return to caller

-TO_UPPER_ADD .FILL x20 ; constant of x20 to subtract from lowercased character to convert to uppercase TOUPPER_R7 .BLKW 1 ; space to store R7 address for proper return logic BRz ; the character is not lower, exit subroutine
+TO_UPPER_ADD .FILL x20 ; constant of x20 to subtract from lowercased character to convert to uppercase TOUPPER_R7 .BLKW 1 ; space to store R7 address for proper return logic TOUPPER_R2 .BLKW 1 ; space to store R2 address for proper return logic

 ```